kevinrue/GOexpress-original/README.md

 genes to cluster samples according to a predefined grouping factor.
 It also returns the table used to map genes to GO terms, the table summarising the statistics for each gene, and finally the specified grouping factor analysed.
+Additional information specific to each statistical framework may be returned.

 * subset_scores() filters output of GO_analyse() for GO terms passing desired filters and returns a list formatted identically to the output of GO_analyse() with the filtered information.

-* hist_scores() plots the distribution of average F scores in the output of GO_analyse() or subset_scores().
+* hist_scores() plots the distribution of GO term scores in the output of GO_analyse() or subset_scores().

 * quantiles_scores() returns the quantile values corresponding